lvrbanec/100DaysOfCode_Python/README.md

 # 100DaysOfCode
-Projects written during the Udemy course https://www.udemy.com/course/100-days-of-code/
+All project are created during the Udemy course https://www.udemy.com/course/100-days-of-code/.
+Copying the project(s) code is only allowed with the permission of the course creator.